Nihilism: Existential nihilism

 Arguments for and against existential nihilism are discussed in the academic discourse.
 Arguments from a cosmological perspective assert that human existence is a minor and insignificant aspect of the universe as a whole, which is indifferent to human concerns and aspirations.
-This outlook aligns with an atheistic view, stating that, without a God, there is no source of higher values that transcend the natural world.
+A different line of argument asserts that there is no God and that there can be no objective foundation for values without a God.
+From this perspective, religion may be interpreted as a response to the fear of death, functioning as a futile attempt to find meaning in a meaningless universe.
+(Note: The logic underlying this idea is sometimes reversed as an argument for theism, advocating faith in God's existence based on the idea that the loss of belief in God entails the denial of a purpose of life and leads to despair.)
 Another viewpoint highlights the pervasiveness of senseless suffering and violence while emphasizing the fleeting nature of happiness.
 Some theorists link this view to human mortality, suggesting that the inevitability of death renders all human accomplishments transient and ultimately futile.
 A different perspective from biology argues that life is driven by blind natural selection on a large scale and the satisfaction of innate needs on an individual scale, neither of which aims at a higher purpose.
 Subjectivists, by contrast, focus on the subjective nature of all value experiences, asserting that they lack any objective ground.

 Opponents of existential nihilism have responded with counterarguments to these statements.
 For example, some reject the pessimistic outlook that life is primarily characterized by suffering, violence, and death, claiming instead that these negative phenomena are counterbalanced by positive experiences such as happiness and love.
 Many non-nihilistic theories of the meaning of life are examined in the academic discourse.
-Supernaturalistic views focus on God or the soul as sources of meaning.
+Some supernaturalistic views focus on a god or the soul as sources of meaning.
 Naturalistic views, by contrast, assert that subjective or objective values are inherent in the physical world.
 They include the discussion of fields where humans actively find meaning, such as exercising freedom, committing oneself to a cause, pursuing altruism, and engaging in positive social relationships.